 Here, it’s essential to seek the opinions of those that are unbiased and fair in their views and assessments.

 Growth and change come from learning from past mistakes.
 Discussions with the manager and colleagues should lead to understanding of how performance can be improved.
 It should also allow employees to prepare a game plan for the next performance appraisal.

 Employees should better understand the parameters of the performance review and should prepare themselves accordingly.
 Work performance should be altered, and expectations clarified, and they should keep records of good feedback, excellent contributions to the team, project deadlines achieved, etc.

 The employee can also make a more concentrated effort to have more regular meetings and seek targeted feedback.
 Discussing specifics based on concrete examples is always more productive than dealing with hypotheticals and what-ifs.
 The discussions and the input received must be used to improve performance consistently.

 Employees that feel that their performance appraisals are grossly unfair or unexpectedly poor usually have recourse.
-They can appeal to a manager with greater authority or to the HR department.
+They can appeal to a manager with greater authority or to how HR can help employees.

 These channels help the situation by getting a more objective and considered opinion on the employee performance review.
 If the review was unfair to the employee, appealing helps the organization because it highlights an area of concern.

 Employees must examine all available options before making decisions affecting their futures and careers.
 They could accept the challenge and improve their performance for a better performance appraisal in the next cycle.

 It could also be that the employee decides that the relationship with the immediate manager or with the organization is so irrevocably damaged that they need to look for work elsewhere.

 Whatever the decision, it should be an informed one, carefully weighing the pros and cons and taking the proper steps to back up the decision.